osa-ora/servicemesh-demo/README.md

 - Access to an OpenShift cluster.
 - OpenShift command line installed (i.e. oc or Webterminal operator)
 - ServiceMesh Installed using the operators.
+- For 2nd Scenario, Builds for Red Hat OpenShift Operator is installed.

 ### Basic Scenario 1: Bookinfo Project
 ---